-(Functionalism) There is an objectively correct set of dimensional systems-each system describing the dimensional structure of the world equally well.
+FUNCTIONALISM.
+There is an objectively correct set of dimensional systems-each system describing the dimensional structure of the world equally well.
 While there is no unique basis for these dimensional systems, the number of quantity dimensions that are fundamental is objectively determined.

-This position is indeed a form of structural or sophisticated realism, wherein quantity dimensions are without fundamental intrinsic natures or quiddities, but rather have their natures as a matter of their relative positions in the (quotient) dimensional system.
-Quantity dimension functionalism is most closely related to the sense of functionalism in the spacetime literature, wherein "spacetime is as spacetime does" (Lam and Wüthrich 2018;
+This position is indeed a form of structural or sophisticated realism in which quantity dimensions are without fundamental intrinsic natures or quiddities but rather have their natures as a matter of their relative positions in the (quotient) dimensional system.
+Quantity dimension functionalism is most closely related to the sense of functionalism in the space-time literature, wherein "spacetime is as spacetime does" (Knox 2013, 2019; Lam and Wüthrich 2018).
+However, as a "role functionalism," rather than a "realizer functionalism," there is no commitment to underlying primitives that "realize" particular dimensional roles; functionalists can be thoroughgoing structuralists regarding quantity dimensions.
+The relative positions in dimensional structure are the invariant objects described by different dimensional formulae given a choice of basis-no quantity dimension is reducible to any particular dimensional formula but only to an ensemble of them related by the (conventionalist) symmetry transformations of the dimensional system.
+Ultimately, these positions are to be understood as nomic roles.